 Section 1.
-The Council shall consist of fifteen members at large and the following ex officio members: the officers of the Society specified in Article 1, the members of the Publications Committees specified in Article III, any former Secretary for a period of two years following his terms of office, and members of the Executive Committee who remain on the Council by the operation of Article VII, Section 4.
+The Council shall consist of fifteen members-at-large and the following exofficio members: the officers of the Society specified in Article I, the members of the publications committees and the chairman of the communications committee specified in Article III, any former secretary for a period of two years following his terms of office, and members of the Executive Committee (Article V) who remain on the Council by the operation of Article VII, Section 4.